moritzl97/SimpleMaze-group5/README.md

 - CLI-based game (runs in the terminal).
 - Explore multiple rooms (Study Landscape, Classroom, Project Room, Cloud Room, …).
 - Each room has its own challenge
-- You win when you complete the challange of each room
+- You win after finding all 4 cursed items

 ## Tutorial
 Type commands in the console.
 This are the basic commands: